 Today was one of those days, when I realized just how weird I am.
 Because I could see myself for just a moment through the eyes of the friends who were with me.
-We were walking around my one friend’s home town, a completely charming, lovely, glorious little university town in Ohio.
+My friends and I were walking around this completely charming, lovely, glorious little university town in Ohio, after having lunch together.
 My youngest son went to school at said university many moons ago now.
+It is also the hometown of my friend Julie.
 On this day, we were in one of my favorite art stores.
 It carries all kinds of art from pottery to fiber, made by local artisans, as well as wonderful supplies, and kittens in the back room during “kitten season”.
 For someone like me this store has it all.

 Yesterday walking into the store, the woman at the counter struck me as familiar.
 We exchanged smiles.
 She greeted us and welcomed us to the store.
 I walked around looking at earrings and pottery contemplating what I might take home with me to remember the day with my friends.
 But I couldn’t get the feeling out of my mind that I knew the woman at the counter.
 I looked at her again.
 She smiled at me again – and then it hit me.
 I have read her blog!
 She makes pottery!
 Oh and she knits the cutest hats!
 So of course, being the weirdo that I am, knowing no boundary between strangers and a potential friend, I strode up to her and introduced myself and told her boldly that I thought I knew her!
 Oh yeah.
 So awkward.

 And yes.
 I acted like a teenage girl meeting a rock star.